Topical FAQs

 Unfortunately, due to a staff absence following an injury, we also haven’t been running this programme or the short courses since 2024.

 A community-led organisation called Com2Tech (Community Communications Technology Trust) are currently running a similar programme in Mosgiel in collaboration with the Library.
-They have indicated that they would like to take over the building space lease if we discontinue it.
+They have indicated that they would like to take over the building space.
 We have a good relationship with Com2Tech and donate IT equipment to them quite regularly to support community initiatives.

 Q: Where can I find a copy of the consultation document?